DocPrism: Multi-lingual Detection of Incorrectness Inconsistencies between Code and Documentation: Experimental Methodology

+To understand how \toolname{} performs in detecting incorrectness inconsistencies across multiple programming languages, we built a dataset including 20 projects, aiming for 100 documented functions per project.
+5 projects were written in each of four programming languages: Python, TypeScript, C++, and Java.
+We selected 5 popular open-source projects\footnote{Details of the 20 projects are included in the linked artifact.} for each language by the following protocol:

-We selected 15 popular projects on GitHub, 5 for each of TypeScript, C++, and Java by following three criteria: project must be at least two years old, under active development, and at least 60\% of their source code is in the target programming language.\footnote{Details of the 15 projects are included in the linked artifact.}
+\begin{enumerate} \item Sorting by the most starred projects on GitHub. \item The project must have at least two years of development history. \item The project must be under active development, with at least 5 issues or pull requests closed in the last 2 months. \item At least 60\% of the project's source code is written in the target programming language, according to the GitHub repository statistics. \end{enumerate}

-For each selected project, we randomly sample 100 functions that satisfy the following requirements: \begin{itemize}[leftmargin=*] \item The function has a method-level documentation that follows documentation syntax for the given language. (e.g., Javadoc) \item The function is implemented in the language of interest. \item Both function and documentation have more than 7 tokens. \item There are no duplicate code-documentation pairs. \end{itemize} Only 94 functions from the Nest project and 97 functions from the llama.cpp project met these criteria.
-Thus, the extension dataset contains 1,491 functions: 494 in TypeScript, 497 in C++, and 500 in Java.
-In this dataset, each benchmark that \toolname{} flagged as inconsistent was examined by an author to determine whether it is a true positive or a false positive.
-This allows us to calculate flag rate, under-promise rate, and precision, but not recall or accuracy, as unflagged benchmarks were not examined.
+From each of the selected 20 projects, we randomly sampled 100 functions that satisfy the following requirements: \begin{itemize} \item The function has a method-level documentation that follows documentation syntax for the given language (e.g., Javadoc). \item The function is implemented in the language of interest. \item Both the function and its documentation have more than 7 tokens. \item There are no duplicate code-documentation pairs. \end{itemize}